Jalapeño Poppers

 Mix the Filling

 With a spatula, mix the softened cream cheese, cheddar cheese, and ground cumin, with the chipotle chile pepper, onion, and garlic powders until well blended.
 Smooth out any lumps of cream cheese by pressing them against the side of the bowl.
-Spoon and spread the filling into the jalapeño halves using a small spoon to keep the poppers looking their best.
-The mixture should sit below the tops of the chile halves for easy coating and frying.
+Spoon and press the filling into the jalapeño halves using a small spoon to keep the poppers looking their best and keep the filling securely inside the pepper half while dipping and frying.
+Aim for the filling to be level with the sides of the pepper half.

 Coat the Filled Chiles

-Mix the flour, salt, and pepper in one small bowl.
-In another small bowl, beat the milk and egg with a fork to break up the egg.
-Place the breadcrumbs in a third small bowl.
+In one of three pie plates or shallow bowls, mix the flour, salt, and pepper.
+In the second, beat the milk and egg with a fork to break up the egg.
+Place the breadcrumbs in the third.
 Working with one stuffed jalapeños at a time, roll it first in the flour, then in the egg mixture, and last in the bread crumbs.
 This extra step wraps the poppers in a crispy-fried blanket that puts these little cuties into the appetizer hall of fame.
-Have all your popper coated and ready for the hot oil
+Have all your poppers coated and ready for the hot oil before you start frying.

 Fry the Jalapeño Poppers

-Work in batches so they don’t overcrowd the pan and can easily cook and be turned without touching each other.
+Fry the poppers in batches so they don’t overcrowd the pan.
+The space allows for the poppers to cook and easily be turned without touching each other.
 Fry the coated jalapeños until they are golden brown on all sides.
 If the cheese starts to ooze out, remove the chiles immediately.
-Be sure to watch the temperature of the oil and adjust the heat as necessary to keep it at 350°F. It’s easy to do just place a candy thermometer in the oil before you heat it.
-Make sure it’s easy to read the temperature as you cook the poppers.
+Be sure to watch the temperature of the oil and adjust the heat as necessary to keep it at 350°F. It’s easy to do just place a candy thermometer in the oil before you heat it which makes sure it is easy to read the temperature as you cook the poppers.

 Drain and Cool the Poppers